BIT-Studio-3/group-project-25-1-the-anti-statics/Coding Standards.md

 > Note: (If there are merge conflicts) Before merging ``STAGING`` into ``main``, open ``main`` **locally** and pull ``STAGING`` as per described in **rule 8** above.

+**10. Knowing when to close Pull Requests**

+If a pull request is open longer than a week, it must be closed.

 ## Housekeeping

 **1. Don't place your local repo on OneDrive**